DevMountain/framework-shop/README.md

 * A `Route` with a path of `"/details/:name"` and a component of `Details`.
 Note that we are using a route parameter here!
 That means that inside of the handle component we can access the `name` parameter.
 * A `Route` with a `path` of `"/cart"` and a component of `Cart`

-Now the our routes our configured, we need to wrap our application in a `BrowserRouter` component.
+Now that our routes our configured, we need to wrap our application in a `BrowserRouter` component.
 Open up `src/index.js` and import `BrowserRouter` from `react-router-dom`.
 Inside of `ReactDOM.render` wrap the `Provider` component in `BrowserRouter`.

 Lastly, inside of `src/components/App.js` we need to import `router` from `src/router.js` and render it just beneath `<Nav />`.
 Because we are rendering the `router` inside of `App`, that means `App` will always be visible!
 This is useful, because we want to display the top navigation bar on every page, and now we only have to render it once.

--- EVERYTHING AFTER THIS IS V3 --
+You should now see the `Landing` component by default, and have the ability to navigate to different routes via the address bar.

 <details>